We want to thank everyone that has donated to Chris' recovery by giving back to others with similar injuries.

 Chris started out in a coma and began the journey of healing from his Traumatic Brain Injury.
 Chris had an incredible team of doctors, medical staff, friends, family, colleagues and a community who loved him and helped him with the recovery process by providing assistance both financially and emotionally; as well as a girlfriend, Kim Hann, and loving daughters, Ashton Portokalis and Aldyn Anderson who stayed by his side and advocated for him.

 With a lack of neurological hospitals and treatment centers in Oklahoma, Chris' family was forced to raise funds to seek medical care out of state.
 Chris received acute in-patient medical care from the best neurological facilities in the country, Sheppard Center in Atlanta, Georgia and TIRR Hermann Memorial in Houston, Texas.
-Chris was discharged from in-patient rehab in Texas he began out-patient rehabilitation in Tulsa.
+Chris was received from in-patient rehab at Pate Rehab in Texas, once he as discharged he began out-patient rehabilitation in Tulsa.

 Chris was excited to get back to his former life.
 The first thing he wanted to do was to return to work and the events he created and loved so much, but first, he had to go through the rehabilitation process and relearn how to do everything from feeding himself, reading, writing, daily tasks and when goals were accomplished he moved onto his next goals of working on his mobility by learning to walk again.